GET IN TOUCH

 Check what other game developers say about working with RocketBrush Studio:

-But when you get an art outsourcing studio onboard, things are different.
 You do have to find them, but only once.
 Once you get them in, they'll take care of getting the talent you need to work for you.
 Human resources is a job and career on its own, and it's probably not how you should spend your time.

 Now, when it comes to finding the right outsourcing studio, there are a few things to consider if you want to make the most out of it.
 Let's delve into it.

 "Are they trustworthy?
 Isn't it risky?
-Will they meet my expectations?"
+Will they meet my expectations?" are perhaps the regular questions you may ask when you start working with game art outsourcing studios.

 When you reach out to a game art outsourcing studio, you need to have an idea of what you're looking for.
-Note that you don't need to know all the details — after all, you're not the art specialist, and they can help figure those out.
+Note that you don't need to know all the details — after all, you're not the art specialist and they can help figure those out.
 But you need an approximate idea of the direction you want to take with your game.

 Ask other developers that you know have outsourced their art and get to know about their experience with them.
 If you don't know any, Google is your friend.